 The Geely MR notchback is by far the oddest and coolest variant on the platform.
 A unique design with a notchback rear end:

 It must have been quite a bit of work.
-Everything from the C-pillar to the back is of a totally new design.
+Everything from the C-pillar to the back is of a new design.
 Geely dressed it up nicely with a sporty spoiler and the same sporty wheels as on the sedan.
-It could be had with a 1.3 or a 1.5 liter engine.
-Sadly, the market didn’t really get the notchback idea and it proved to be an unpopular car.
+It could be had with a 1.3 or a 1.5-liter engine.
+Sadly, the market didn’t get the notchback idea and it proved to be an unpopular car.
 Production started in 2003 and ended in 2006.
 These are probably the rarest early Geely’s today.

 One thought on “Random Geely Spots In Beijing In 2004”